Home/Advice/Mobile data in Europe

 All three options need either an unlocked phone or a dedicated 4G/5G router.
 If your phone is locked to your UK network, a European SIM simply will not work in it.
 A call to your provider usually gets it unlocked for free, so do that before you travel.

-eSIM options
+IIIeSIM options

 An eSIM lets you add a European data plan without touching a physical SIM card.
 You set it up through an app in a few minutes.
 One thing to know before you pick one.

-The Holafly trap: if anything other than your phone needs a connection, whether that is your partner's tablet, a laptop, or the kids' devices, Holafly will not help you.
+If anything other than your phone needs a connection, whether that is your partner's tablet, a laptop, or the kids' devices, Holafly will not help you.
 Hotspotting is blocked, full stop.
 Go with Airalo or Ubigi instead, or fit a physical European SIM directly into your router.

 Starlink Mini has changed the calculation for longer trips.
 Older Starlink dishes needed a 240V inverter and pulled heavily on your batteries.
 The Mini has the router built into the dish and runs directly off your 12V leisure batteries at 25 to 40 watts.
 No inverter needed.